WelshSean/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-So we see that 2304 observations out of a total of 17568 observations are missing - this is approximately 13% which is not negigible.
+So we see that 2304 observations out of a total of 17568 observations have missing data - this is approximately 13% which is not negigible.
 We need to try to impute the missing values in order to see what effect this has if any.
-The strategy that we chose was to replace any NA values with the average number of timeslots for that 5 minute timeslot computed ignoring NA values.
+The strategy that we chose was to replace any NA values in the steps column with the average number of steps for the corresponding 5 minute timeslot computed ignoring NA values.

-Firstly we add a new column to our original dataset with the mean corresponding to each timeslot and then replace NA values with that value -  dplyr pipe is used to do this.
+Firstly we add a new column to our original dataset with the mean corresponding to each timeslot and then replace NA values with that value -  a dplyr pipe is used to do this.

 ```r